top of page

 • Executives and professionals in transition.
 Thomas's integrated clinical and business expertise helps effectively address the intersection of personal and professional issues at any life stage.

-• Individuals and couples dealing with the aftermath of infidelity.
+• Individuals dealing with the aftermath of infidelity.
 Thomas's knowledge of relationship dynamics enables healing from the anger, mistrust, guilt, and shame that frequently occur in the aftermath of an affair.

 The foundational framework for all of Thomas's work comes from Erik Erikson's Stages of Psychosocial Development, Carl Rogers' concept of Unconditional Positive Regard, and the non-dualistic approach to healing and forgiveness taught in A Course In Miracles.